 I also offer a limited number of reduced fee spaces.
 These spaces are reserved for individuals in economic hardship who would not be able to afford counseling or psychotherapy otherwise.

 My place of practice

-My therapy practice is located in the Ano Petralona - Thiseio area of Athens.
+My therapy practice is located in the Keramikos - Thiseio area of Athens.

-It is a short walk from either the Ano Petralona ISAP station, the Thiseio ISAP station,or the Keramikos metro station.
+It is a short walk from either the Keramikos metro station (blue line), the Thiseio ISAP station (green line) or the Metaxourgio metro station (red line).